ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 After the client has joined the OSCORE group and as long as it is a member of that group, the client can send to the authorization server (AS) an access token request for issuing an access token that indicates the client's authorization and access rights related to such resources in the group.

-If the request is granted, the AS replies to C with a successful response.
+If the request is granted, the AS replies to the client with a successful response.
 Also, the AS can provide the access token to the client by including it in the response, or instead upload the access token directly to the RS as per the alternative workflow defined in {{I-D.ietf-ace-workflow-and-params}}.
 The latter option is not detailed further in this document.

 In the case that the client has obtained an access token from the AS, the client uploads the access token to the RS, using the authz-info endpoint and mechanisms specified in {{Section 5.10 of RFC9200}}.
 When using this profile, the communication with the authz-info endpoint is not protected.

-If the access token is valid, the RS relies on information in the access token and on the assistance of the Group Manager to verify the client's group membership in the OSCORE group.
+If the access token is valid, the RS relies on information in the access token and on the assistance of the Group Manager responsible for the group to verify the client's group membership in the group.
 If all verifications succeed, the RS replies to the client with a 2.01 (Created) response.
 Then, the RS associates the access token with the Recipient Context pertaining to the client, within the Group OSCORE Security Context used in the group.

 After that, when the RS receives and successfully verifies a request from the client protected with Group OSCORE, the RS performs access rights verification per the access token associated with the Recipient Context pertaining to the client, which was used to verify the request and is included in the Group OSCORE Security Context used in the group.